floss-uz/standards/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to the Floss Uzebkistan distribution.
+You need to follow this process if you intend to make "substantial" changes to the FLOSS Uzebkistan distribution.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.

 - Any semantic or syntactic change to the standards.